shaack/cm-chessboard/README.md

 To run the unit tests in `/test` you first have to `npm install` the dev dependencies.
 Without tests there are no dependencies.

-## New Version 4.x
+## Version 4.x has many changes

-With the new version 4 of cm-chessboard I made a huge step and completely redesigned the animation of positions with the use of promises.
-The animations are now smoother and less error-prone for race conditions.
+> With the new version 4 of cm-chessboard I completely redesigned the animation of positions with

-### Major changes in the 4.x

-- The function `chessboard.setPosition()` now is not animated as default.
+> the use of promises.

+The pieces animations are now smoother and less error-prone for race conditions.

+As of version 4.x, the API functions `setPosition()`, `setPiece()` and `movePiece()` are **not animated** as default.
+If you want some pieces animations you have to give the parameter `animated = true`.

+Also in 4.x the chessboard will become more accessible for visually impaired people but this is in alpha stage for now.

-## Example usage
+## Usage

 Preconditions for using cm-chessboard in a web page: